CharlliePhillips/JIF-4328/service-monitor-RFC.md

       - Clear short-term stats for <daemon_name>.
           - A user could clear short term stats and monitor for unusual changes (say a process is not using io when it normally should) This change in short term info can then be used to determine issues with the daemon A similar flow will be implemented as an automated part of the service manager.
               - Requests count – Total requests are still recorded by Service Manager
               - Message – Set service’s message to placeholder “Message Cleared”.
-The time this message is set will also be recorded.4
+The time this message is set will also be recorded.
               - Errors – The service’s error list and count is cleared/set to 0.
               - Last response time & timeout – This is recorded per service, but by the Service Monitor.
 4. **services start <daemon_name>:**
     - Starts registered daemon with the default arguments and settings specified in the `registry.toml`.
 If the daemon is already running inform the user and do nothing.
     - End goal for dependencies: If any services that daemon depends on are not found/running, then the user is informed of the missing dependencies, and nothing is done.
-To automatically start any dependent services, add the `-f / -force` argument.
+To automatically start any dependent services, add the `-f / --force` argument.
 5. **services stop <daemon_name>:**
     - Stops the registered daemon.
 First by “asking nicely” via setting a value in that daemon via the `setattr()` syscall.
 Then by sending a hang up signal (SIGHUP), and if the daemon is still running, by sending a kill signal (SIGKILL).
 Each syscall will be handled on its own thread, and should the operation take too long to return an alarm signal (SIGALRM) would be sent.
 This avoids the potential of the entire service manager getting caught on an unresponsive service.